 Technology is influencing the way we record, analyse and present heritage sites.
-Based in Oxford, our digital heritage team led by Marcus Abbott provides state of the art digital survey, computing and visualisation services for heritage based projects and museum displays.
+Based in Woodstock near Oxford, our digital heritage team led by Marcus Abbott, provides a comprehensive suite of digital survey, computing and visualisation services for heritage based projects, television and museum displays.

-TJC Heritage has invested in a state of the art cloud computing network enabling us to process complex digital survey data with ease.
-Our latest system allows us to render out images and animations fast and effectively allowing for more time to be spent on creating and developing projects.
+The Company has invested in a cloud computing network enabling us to process complex digital data and allows us to render images and animations with a fast and cost effective work stream.

 Norbury Old Hall (on behalf of the National Trust).
 Detailed metric survey in the form of a laser scan survey was completed to allow for a digital reconstruction of the buidling to be produced, which formed the basis of a Historic England Level 4 survey of the exposed standing fabric.